 Speaking is one of the important skills in English.
-The importance of the speaking skill is based on two considerations.
-The first, by mastering the speaking skill, it enables student to respond actively toward what people say.
-The second, student who has a good ability at speaking is usually considered as asuccessful learner in learning English because good at speaking means being able to share one's idea and opinion to listener through English.
-However, to speak English is not simple for the students because they have to master several important elements of speaking, such as pronunciation, grammar, vocabulary, fluency and comprehension.
+The importance of the speaking skill is based on considerations.
+The first, by mastering the speaking skill, it enables student to respond activelytoward what people say.
+The second, student who is good at speaking is usually considered as asuccessful learners in learning English because good at speaking meansbeing able to share one's idea and opinion to listener through English.
+However, to speak English is not simple for the students because they have to master several important elements of speaking skill such as pronunciation, grammar, vocabulary, fluency and comprehension.

 Based on an interview done by the researcher with English teachers and students at SMAN 5 Kota Bengkulu on July 2011, it was found that there were some problems that the students and English teacher had.
-The first problem-speaking skill; students had limitation in mastering vocabulary, had also difficulty pronounce English words, didn't feel confident to speak English in front of class or public places and they were not accustomed to working together with their partners or peers in studying English.
-The last, they were also still dependent learners-they need teacher's help anytime.
+The first problem speaking skill; students had limitation in mastering vocabulary, had difficulty to pronounce English words, didn't feel confident to speak English in front of class or public places, they were not accustomed to working together with their partners or peers in studying English and , they were also still dependent learners-they need teacher's help anytime.
 The second problem was students'class participation: students felt worry, nervous or shy when they wanted to participate in the classroom.
-There was no an equal opportunity for students to participate actively in the classroom such as there were some students eagerly volunteer answered and often dominated discussions, while others just listened, observed and daydreamed while their classmates hold forth.
+There was no an equal opportunity for students to participate actively in the classroom such as there were some students eagerly and volunteer answered often dominated discussions, while others just listened, observed and daydreamed while their classmates hold forth.
 Besides, there was a bad assumption among the students that as long as the assigned work was completed on time, test scores were good, and attendance was satisfactory, they shouldn't be forced to participate.
 Finally, there were some students who showed rude or inappropriate comments when they closed the class discussion.